-For the study, the AMA and i4CP surveyed CEOs, HR managers and other corporate executives at 1,030 United States and international companies across multiple industries.
-Approximately 41 percent of the participants had 1,000 or more employees and about 42 percent reported annual revenue of $500 million or more.
+The American Management Association in conjunction with the Institute for Corporate Productivity, an HR industry researcher, conducted a major study on business coaching.
+For the study, the AMA and i4CP surveyed CEOs, HR managers, and other corporate executives at 1,030 United States and international companies across multiple industries.
+Approximately 41 percent of the participants had 1,000 or more employees and about 42 percent reported annual revenue of $500 million or more and the study concluded:

 - Business coaching is more popular than ever, boosted by companies struggling to develop a new generation of leaders to replace retiring baby boomers.